 There are essentially three main ways that products can be considered defective:

 - Marketing: When the marketing or instructional material provided with a product is dangerously misleading, a product can become defective by marketing.
-For example, if a power tool was sold with no instruction manual, then it would be unreasonably difficult for someone to use it without putting themselves at risk of injury.
+For example, if a power tool was sold with no instruction manual, it would be unreasonably difficult for someone to use it without putting themselves at risk of injury.

 Willing to Fight in Court or For a Settlement